Black and Minority Ethnic (BME) children

 Most BME children in care in Bristol have one or both parents of African-Caribbean or African heritage.

-One in four children we look after comes from a BME background, but only one in seven of our foster carers is BME.
+Approximately one in three children we look after comes from a BME background, but only one in five of our foster carers is BME.
 This means we can’t always match a child with a family from the same culture.

 All fostered children from BME backgrounds need support to: